m-escobar/lua-battle-simulator/README.md

 # lua-battle-simulator
-A Battle Simulator in Lua
+A Battle Simulator in Lua Language, running in console.